A Monte Carlo Method for 3D Radiative Transfer Equations with Multifractional Singular Kernels: Introduction

 where $c_0$ is the background velocity (that we set to one in the sequel for simplicity), $V_0$ is a mean zero random field modeling fluctuations around the background, and $\eta$ is the correlation length of the random medium, assumed to be small after proper rescaling.
 The first variable in $V_0$ represents the slow variations of the random perturbations, while the second one corresponds to their high frequency oscillations.
 The latter are responsible for the strong interaction between the wave and the medium over sufficient distances.
 The scattering kernel $\Phi$ is related to the correlation function of $V_0$, and assuming $V_0$ is stationary (in the statistical sense) with respect to the fast variable, a kernel of the form (\ref{def:rho}) can be obtained from random fields such that

 with $\alpha$ ranging from $0$ to $2$.
 Denoting by $R(x)$ the expectation in \fref{eq:cov_media} with $y=x$, $y'=x'+x/\eta$, one can show that $R$ behaves like $|x|^{\alpha(x)-2}$ for $|x| \gg 1$, and is therefore not integrable.
 This is how random fields with long-range correlations are defined, as opposed to random fields with short-range correlations that exhibit an integrable correlation function.
+This approach is of practical interest in biomedical imaging as media with long-range correlations are able to reproduce experimentally observed power-law attenuations associated with effective fractional wave equations \cite{garnier, gomez}.
+The value of the exponents is related to the rate of decay of the correlation function $R$, and depends on the nature of the imaged tissues as reported in \cite{duck, goss78, goss80}.
+Variations of this exponent can then be used for diagnosis purposes \cite{lin, rau}.

 In Figure \ref{fig:random_media}, we provide examples of such 2D random fields.
 The top-left picture represents a random medium with short-range correlations (with a standard Gaussian covariance kernel), while the top-right picture illustrates a random medium with long-range correlations with $\alpha\equiv 1$.
 Because of the singularity at $p=0$, one can observe significantly larger statistical patterns than in the short-range case.
 In the bottom two pictures, we highlight the roles of $\lambda$ and $\alpha$: $\lambda$ characterizes scattering regions, and $\alpha$ defines the correlation structure.
 In the inner circle of the bottom-left picture we have $\alpha\equiv 0.1$, which tends to create shorter range fluctuations than in the outside where $\alpha\equiv 1$.
 In the bottom-right picture, we have a three-layer model for $\alpha$ in which the inner band exhibits smaller statistical patterns than the outer ones.
 This type of model is used for modeling non-Kolmogorov atmospheric turbulences, while standard atmospheric turbulence is modeled with the so-called Kolmogorov power spectrum